NeurodataWithoutBorders/nwb_hackathons/HCK16_2023_Granada_RH/README.md

 ## Schedule

 * Day 1, September 5: Searching the DANDI Archive, using the DANDI Hub, and reading NWB Files
-* Day 2, September 6: Tools to visualize and analyse NWB files
+* Day 2, September 6: Tools to visualize and analyze NWB files
 * Day 3, September 7: Hacking on projects
 * Day 4, September 8: Hacking on projects and final presentations